10 October, 2022

-The process of registering as a dormant company is fairly straightforward, and is done so in the same way the company is registered with Companies House.
+So, how to make a limited company dormant?
+The process of registering is pretty straightforward and done the same way the company is registered with Companies House.

 Note: You can use the SIC code ‘99999’ when registering your company as dormant.